whotwagner/domain_name_format_validator/README.md

 * Top-level domain names cannot be all numeric.

 * The right-most label must be either a recognized TLD or a 2-letter country code.
-The only exception is for international domain names, for which TLD checking is currently bypassed.
+The only exception is for international domain names

 * Top-level domain names cannot be all numeric.

 * Domain names may not begin with a period.

+* The characters allowed in labels are a subset of the ASCII character set, consisting of characters a through z, A through Z, digits 0 through 9, and hyphen.

 Internationalized Domain Names